 3. Keyword Research, TF-IDF, and LSI Analysis for On-Page SEO

 Note: Be sure to use your keyword once within the first paragraph in a way to reflects the user’s search intent.
 This corresponds to today’s method of sensitizing Google to your keyword.
 Next, I will present three very helpful strategies that will help you to optimally align your texts when you are designing them.
 Among other things, it is also important to expand the range of your topic using LSI keywords in order to signal to Google that your content covers the topic in full.
 LSI stands for “latent semantic indexing”.
 This tool helps Google identify the depth of the topic in your article based on related synonyms in your text.
 Even if LSI is an old concept from Bell Labs in 1998 to index the books into an offline database, it helps SEOs to understand the co-occurrence logic of the words.
-But, the concept of LSI shouldn’t be used an actively related term to the On-Page SEO, it can be used as a sample of search engine perspective for keyword relations.
+But, the concept of LSI shouldn’t be used as an activity related term to the On-Page SEO, it can be used as a sample of search engine perspective for keyword relations.

 This also means that your website is indexed not only for the keyword you have selected but also for related words.
 Targeting a topic in a holistic way will create better Expertise, Trustworthiness, and Authority in terms of SEO.
 Reading our Keyword Research and Keyword Definitive Information Guidelines will help you to understand this section better.